 And his faithfulness to all generations.

-Perhaps in this moment there was a tiny bit of overthinking going on.
+Perhaps at that moment, there was a tiny bit of overthinking going on.
 “DUH!
 The chief goal is to serve God.”
 No matter how it looks — studying or otherwise.
-Psalms 100puts all these things into perspective.
+Psalms 100 put all these things into perspective.
 Elisabeth Elliot has it right.
 Adventure and excitement are present in serving, but that service is bubble-wrapped in knowledge and dependence on God.
-The location or action of service doesn't even seem to matter.
+The location or action of service doesn’t even seem to matter.